Jay's Journal: Plot

 In the mid-to-late 1970s, Jay is a religious, depressed teenager who begins a journal after being persuaded by his Sunday School teachers.
-Jay nicknames his diary Judas and begins writing poetry venting his feelings about conformity, and discusses his parents, who he frequently gets in trouble with.
-He is friends with two boys named Brad and Dell, who he frequently discusses in his entries.
+He begins writing poetry venting his feelings about conformity, and discusses his parents, whom he frequently gets in trouble with.

-Jay falls in love with a girl named Debbie Dale, and begins writing odes to her in his journal.
-Brad and Dell discourage his crush on Debbie, though, because she is known to have dated a lot of boys.
-Regardless, his crush becomes gradually more intense, to the point where Jay copes with marijuana when Debbie goes to Phoenix with her parents for her birthday.

-For his fifteenth birthday, Jay's dad gives him a job at a pharmacy he works at.
-When Debbie returns from Phoenix, Jay begins a relationship with her and his infatuation grows.
-Debbie begins to ask him to lend her amphetamines from the pharmacy that he works at, and makes him cover up the theft by filling the capsules with powdered milk.
-Although feeling guilty about what he does, Jay is far too infatuated with Debbie to refuse, so he ignores his guilt and does so.
+Jay begins a relationship with a girl named Debbie.
+Debbie begins to ask him to get her amphetamines from his father's pharmacy, where he works.
+He covers up the theft by filling the emptied capsules with powdered milk.
+Although feeling guilty about what he does, Jay is far too infatuated with Debbie to refuse.

-Jay's guilt begins to worsen when he imagines scenarios of people being given the false, ineffective capsules to help their intense pain.
-He especially feels guilty after hearing about his Aunt Laurel being in intense pain from cancer, to the point where she was "crying and begging him [Jay's dad] to give her something and make her die."
-His feelings towards Debbie become conflicted, and he tries to maintain his love for her.

-Jay is caught stealing drugs by his dad, who angrily fires him on the spot.
-The pharmacy begins to get into legal trouble, and Jay's dad calls the police and has Jay sent to a juvenile detention center.
-Jay, who is still writing in his journal, expresses regret over his crimes and reminisces about life with Brad and Dell.
-He is delighted by the frequent letters that Debbie sends, but then Debbie stops writing to him and they break up, leaving Jay distraught.
+Jay is caught stealing drugs by his father, who fires him.
+The pharmacy gets into legal trouble, and Jay is sent to a juvenile detention center.
+Jay expresses regret over his crimes in his journal and reminisces about life before.
+Debbie writes frequently, but eventually stops writing to him and they break up.